UPBGE/UPBGE-Docs/source/manual/python_components/getting_started/character_controller_templates.rst

 To use, add a camera in your scene, parent it into your character capsule (you can use the Character controller Component on it), and attach this Component to the camera.
 Don't forgot to position the camera in a place near the "head" of your character.

+You can configure the mouse sensibility, invert X or Y axis and enable/disable the camera rotation limit.
+It's very simple to configure:

 .. figure:: /images/Python_Components/Fig-10.png
+   :align: left

    First Person Camera component

-You can configure the mouse sensibility, invert X or Y axis and enable/disable the camera rotation limit.
-It's very simple to configure:

 * **Activate**: If you want this component running.
 * **Mouse Sensibility**: The mouse sensibility.
 * **Invert Mouse X Axis**: To invert the mouselook on the X axis.
 * **Invert Mouse Y Axis**: To invert the mouselook on the Y axis.
 * **Limit Camera Rotation**: Limits the camera rotation on the X local axis.
 Very useful for First Person games to avoid the camera from flip upside down.
+|

 Third Person Camera Component
 -----------------------------